Water bead warning: Why major retailers are pulling popular toy

 (WJW) – Three of America’s largest retailers say they will no longer be selling water beads marketed for children.

-Amazon, Target and Walmart all announced they would voluntarily stop selling them following years of reports of injuries and deaths of children who have swallowed them.
+Amazon, Target and Walmart all announced plans to voluntarily stop selling them following years of reports of injuries and deaths of children who have swallowed them.

 Water beads have been marketed as sensory toys for babies and as ammo for “gel blasters.”